 |5||Skilled Nursing Facilities||$43.34||$90,150|

-How Much Do Occupational Therapists Make in Each State?
+How Much Does an Occupational Therapist Make in Each State?

 Another factor that can significantly influence an OT’s salary is where they live.
 Typically, states that have a higher cost of living, as well as higher demand for the particular profession, tend to offer higher salaries.
 This rule appears to hold true for the OT field as well.

 Take a look at the infographic below to find out which five states offer OTs the highest salaries — and which offer the lowest.

 Didn’t see your state on that list?
 Here’s a table with the full set of BLS data on OT salaries by state and includes figures for the District of Columbia as well:

 How Much Money Occupational Therapists Make by State

 |State||Average Hourly Rate for OTs||Average Annual Salary for OTs|